-Anja Vogt is an associate in the dispute resolution team of Niederer Kraft Frey.
+Anja Vogt is a senior associate in the dispute resolution team of Niederer Kraft Frey.
 Anja's practice focuses on commercial litigation and arbitration as well as internal investigations.
 She regularly represents clients of various industry sectors in commercial litigation and arbitration proceedings as well as in administrative, criminal and other proceedings.
 Furthermore, Anja advises clients in the fields of contract, commercial and employment law.
-Anja is recognised by The Legal 500 as a recommended lawyer in litigation.
+Anja has been recognised by The Legal 500 as a recommended lawyer in litigation.

 Before joining Niederer Kraft Frey, Anja worked at a law firm in Zurich.
-She is a member of the Zurich, the Swiss and International Bar Associations, as well as a member of the Swiss Arbitration Association and the Association International des Jeunes Avocats.
+She has also worked as a foreign associate at the London offices of a large US firm.
+She is a member of the Zurich, the Swiss and International Bar Associations, as well as a member of the Swiss Arbitration Association and the International Association of Young Lawyers.

-Bahnhofstrasse 53 8001 Zurich Switzerland

-Tel: +41 58 800 8000 Fax: +41 58 800 8080 daniel.eisele@nkf.ch tamir.livschitz@nkf.ch anja.vogt@nkf.ch www.nkf.ch
+Bahnhofstrasse 53 8001 Zurich Switzerland Tel: +41 58 800 8000 Fax: +41 58 800 8080 daniel.eisele@nkf.ch tamir.livschitz@nkf.ch anja.vogt@nkf.ch www.nkf.ch an LBR business